Last Updated on April 20, 2022 by Lawrence Berezin

 Does this affect other parking regulations?

-This change only affects street sweeping regulations, indicated by the Sanitation Broom Symbol.
+This change only affects street sweeping regulations, as indicated by the Sanitation Broom Symbol.
 This change does not affect No Stopping or No Standing restrictions.
 Or, No Parking areas that do not have the Sanitation Broom Symbol or any other posted restrictions.

 Do you remember those old, horrific ASP stickers?
 Can you guess when the City Council eliminated them?